A professor of statistics at the University in the United States, Steven D. Levitt was struck by the number of children drowning in pools. They

 Slips And Falls:

-A number of children who are injured when you slip and fall around the pool in wet tiles or concrete, consider if your child wears a pair of non-slip shoes when around the pool and even in the pool.
+pool in wet tiles or concrete, consider if your child wears a pair of

 Life Saver: